angadhn/MySite/_notes/Space Data Center Analysis.md

 # Servers

 Having established that radiators are more dominant than power systems on the SDC launch manifest, it is also worth deriving the SDC's implicit server mass assumptions and compare them to industry benchmarks.
 Their total compute deployment of ~40 MW is to be achieved using 300 [Nvidia GB200 NVL72](https://www.supermicro.com/manuals/brochure/Brochure-AI-SuperCluster-NVIDIA-GB200-NVL72.pdf) racks with each rack needing [120 kW per rack](https://www.sunbirddcim.com/blog/your-data-center-ready-nvidia-gb200-nvl72#:~:text=The%20GB200%20NVL72%20is%20likely%20to%20require%20120%20kW%20per%20rack).
 This is claimed to take up 50% of Starship's payload bay volume.
-I clarify that the calculations align with the actual specs of the rack:
+First, I clarify that the calculations align with the actual specs of the rack:

 $$
 \begin{align} P_{effective,per-rack} &= \frac{P_{total}}{N_{racks}} \\ &= \frac{40{,}000 \text{ kW}}{300} \\ &= 133.3 \text{ kW per rack} \end{align}